Ultimate Guide to External Federation in Slack, Microsoft Teams, & Webex

 In the modern day of team collaborations tools like Slack, Microsoft Teams, and Webex Teams, federation exists in the following options:

-- Slack shared channels
+- Slack shared channels (or Slack Connect for up to 20 organizations)

 - Microsoft Teams guest access